Thank you to everyone who provided input on the Neighbourhood Streets Pilot Policy. The final policy was approved by Council in July 2022.

 In 2020, The City created a new draft policy with the goal of creating streets where neighbours of all ages and abilities can connect and have access to safe, comfortable travel options.
 This new draft policy goes beyond speeding concerns and widens the tool kits available to enhance neighbourhood streets and promote other modes of transportation.

 The draft Neighbourhood Streets policy replaces the 2003 Traffic Calming Policy and:

 - Introduces new toolkits like resident-led activation or street labs over and above traffic calming

 - Looks for more opportunities to collaborate and find efficiencies

-To test the policy, The City chose a number of diverse communities each with unique wishes for their local streets.
+To test the policy, The City chose eight diverse communities each with unique wishes for their local streets.
 The pilot projects allowed The City team to implement a range of solutions, ranging from speedbumps, bike lanes, curve bump outs and placemaking efforts.

 You can learn about the pilot projects and the solutions that have been implemented here.

 Neighbourhood Streets Pilot Policy Presentation - Grade 6 Schools

 Lawn Sign Activity